GAZ1 Karameikos, 8 miles per hex

 Revisions

-- Rivers — Previously in Companion and B10 Karameikan rivers had mostly been listed with “River” preceding the river name (British style): River Highreach, River Windrush, River Shutturga, etc. This was contrary to most other Mystara rivers, which tended to append “River” after the name (American style).
+- Rivers — Previously (in Companion and B10), Karameikan rivers had mostly been listed with “River” preceding the river name (British style): River Highreach, River Windrush, River Shutturga, etc. This was contrary to most other Mystara rivers, which tended to append “River” after the name (American style).
 Further complicating the matter, there were already two names for the nation’s most major river, as Companion’s River Highreach became the Volaga River in B10.
 GAZ1 neatly explained this situation using the nation’s Thyatian/Traladaran cultural split.
-English-derived names were considered to be Thyatian, using American styling: Highreach River, Windrush River.
-Slavic-themed names became native Traladaran rivers, with British styling: River Volaga, River Shutturga, River Syereb.
+English-derived names were considered to be Thyatian, using American styling: Highreach River, Windrush River, Hillfollow River.
+Slavic-themed names became native Traladaran rivers, with British styling: River Volaga, River Waterolde, River Shutturga.
 Some rivers also gained a new “Thyatian” or “Traladaran” equivalent name.

 - The previous River Highreach/Volaga River had its styling flipped, so that from GAZ1 it would be Highreach River/River Volaga.